paulscherrerinstitute/wica-js/README.md

 1. The Wica-JS Library sends a *subscribe stream* request to the Wica-HTTP Server using the allocated stream-id.

 1. The Wica-HTTP Server processes the request and sends back a response indicating that it will hold open the HTTP connection and return a stream of Server-Sent-Event (SSE) messages.
-Thereafter, it sends back periodically SSE messages containing the channel *metadata* (for properties that rarely change), and the latest received values for the *monitored* and/or *polled* channels.
+Thereafter, it sends back SSE messages of various types at configurable periodic intervals.
+These include messages which contain:
+    * the channel *metadata* (these are the properties that rarely change),
+    * the channel *received values* (including both the *monitored* and *polled* channels).
+    * the stream's *heartbeat* (a timestamp which indicates that the stream is still alive).

 1. The Wica JS Library uses the information received from the event stream to:
   * add and update additional [data attributes](#attributes-set-by-the-wica-js-library) to the wica-aware HTML